My working life

 My working Life

 I was fortunate to have worked since I left school, I had a varied and enjoyable working career.
-The last place I worked, I was there for 10 or 11 years, although I had worked at a lot of other jobs before this.
+The last place I worked, was a large, well known organisation, and I was there for 11 years in total, although I had worked at a lot of other jobs before this.
 Up to that point I had always held jobs at director level, I was a P.A. and did admin work as well, I always multi tasked!

 When my line manager later told me that an appointment had been made for me at Occupational Health I thought it was related to a hearing problem I had.
 What actually happened was when I got there I was given another written test which I obviously didn't do correctly as I was told there and then that I couldn't go back to work - I had to go straight home.
 I was thinking 'I can't go home, I have stuff to do!'
 I was really shocked and had to get my sister to come and meet me as I was quite upset.